neoforged/.github/primers/1.21.9/index.md

     - `selectLevelLoadFocusPos` - Returns the loading center position of the server, usually the shared spawn position.
     - `getLevelLoadListener` - Returns the listener used to track level loading.
     - `getCodeOfConducts` - Returns a map of file names to their code of conduct text.
+    - `enforceGameTypeForPlayers` - Sets the game type of all players.
 - `net.minecraft.server.commands.FetchProfileCommand` - Fetches the profile of a given user.
 - `net.minecraft.server.dedicated.DedicatedServerProperties#codeOfConduct` - Whether the server has a code of conduct.
 - `net.minecraft.server.level`